clangen/android-taskrunner/README.md

-TaskRunner is what AsyncTasks or Loaders would be like if they were implemented better.
-Whatever that means.
+TaskRunner is what AsyncTasks or Loaders would be like if they were designed around the way the Android runtime actually works.

 # Introduction